arkanadli/Campsite-Explorer/version 6.0.0 ( Add Image Upload)/README.md

     "passport": "^0.6.0", // Enabling auth by local, google, etc.
-    "passport-local": "^1.0.0", // Use Local Strategy to check auth "passport-local-mongoose": "^8.0.0" // Use Local Strategy Integrated with mongoose }
+    "passport-local": "^1.0.0", // Use Local Strategy to check auth "passport-local-mongoose": "^8.0.0" // Use Local Strategy Integrated with mongoose "multer": "^1.4.5-lts.1", // Enable Reading multipart Encoding type so that we can store file "cloudinary": "^1.40.0", // Enable app to store big data like images "multer-storage-cloudinary": "^4.0.0", // Integrated cloudinary to multer

+}